 - Shave your beef with a mandoline for ultra-thin beef pieces.

-- Marinade the beef for 20 minutes to tenderize meat.
+- Marinade the beef for 20 minutes to tenderize the meat.

-- Use a griddle to cook the steak, toast the hoagie buns, and melt the cheese.
+- Use a griddle to cook the steak if available.
+Toast the hoagie buns, and melt the cheese.

-- Spread mayo over the buns before toasting works like butter but much easier!
+- Spread mayo over the buns before toasting works like butter but is much easier!